Plastic Neutral Badge

-This badge represents thousands of products that have taken action against plastic pollution, stopping over 5 million kilograms worth of land and water contamination, and improving the lives of many.
+This badge represents thousands of products that have taken action against plastic pollution, stopping millions of kilograms worth of land and water contamination, and improving the lives of many.
 It is carried by products, brands, and companies to visibly communicate that they have achieved Plastic Neutrality in line with the Plastic Neutral Pact.

 Our badge represents four important aspects in our mission.

-The Plastic Neutral Pact is an open guide to achieving Plastic Neutrality through verified plastic offsets and describes a framework for the implementation of a credible and verifiable plastic offsetting and plastic crediting program.
+The Plastic Pollution Reduction Standard is the primary reference to achieving Plastic Neutrality through verified plastic offsets.
+It describes a framework for the implementation of a credible and verifiable plastic offsetting program.
+It covers the processes of Plastic Offsetting and Plastic Crediting.
 This is the basis for the recognition of Plastic Neutral Certifications granted by Plastic Credit Exchange.

-You can read the Plastic Neutral Pact by
+You can read the Plastic Pollution Reduction Standard by

 downloading the PDF or through the sections below.